-Selma Kapetanović - 'Aircraft Non-Intrusive Continuous Level Sensor'
+Selma Kapetanović - 'Aircraft Non-Intrusive Thaniel Schrimshire - 'Digitally-Controlled Continuous Level Sensor

-Thaniel Schrimshire - 'Digitally-Controlled Synchronous Battery Charger'
+Synchronous Battery Charger'

 Milt & Delia Zeutschel and John Reece's Continued Support for the ENGINE Program The ECE department is enormously grateful for the vision and generosity of Milt (BSEE '60) and Delia Zeutschel, which has enabled us to develop the ENGINE program to its current scale.
-Through the magnitude of their endowment of the ENGINE program, the Zeutschels are helping to secure the futures of UW ECE engineers and promote continued local and statewide innovation.
-We would also like to thank Milt's business partner, John Reece, for his unwavering support, having spent significant amounts of time giving feedback to shape the program.
+Through the magnitude of their endowment of the ENGINE program, the Zeutschels are helping to secure the futures of UW ECE engineers and promote continued local and statewide innova- We would also like to thank Milt's business partner, John Reece, for his unwavering support, having spent significant amounts of time giving feedback to shape the program.
 Additionally, John has given several lectures to our students over multiple years on career development, team work, entrepreneurship, and leadership.
 The ENGINE program is designed to develop students' skills in innovation, systems engineering, and project management.
 Initiated only three years ago, ENGINE has grown exponentially - from just four projects in 2016 to 43 in 2019.
 ECE is also deeply appreciative of our many industry sponsors for their support in mentoring students as part of the ENGINE program.

-For additional information on the ENGINE program, please visit: www.ece.uw.edu/entrepreneurship/entrepreneurial-capstone/
+For additional information on the ENGINE program, please visit: www.ece.uw.edu/entrepreneurship/entrepreneurial-capstone/ John Reece at this fall's ENGINE Pitch Day event.